 Your current or most recent position should usually be in your cover letter (unless it was for a very short time period, or it’s not at all similar to the one you’re applying for).
 To find your second example, go back to the job description and highlight the three things they’re asking for that seem most important—as in, you couldn’t get hired if you didn’t have them.
 Maybe that’s familiarity with a niche field, or great writing abilities, or leadership talent.

 Whatever three things you highlight, make sure they’re reflected in your cover letter.
 Choose the job experience where you utilized those traits.
-And if you don’t have the exact skill they’re looking for, use the closest example you have.
+And if you don’t have the exact skill they’re looking for, use the

 In Your Closing